ovh/docs/pages/web/hosting/create_your_personal_webpage/guide.en-gb.md

 ### Improve your website with a template

 CSS and HTML are easy to understand languages for quick results.
 However, these languages, particularly CSS, have evolved considerably.
-If cascading style sheets offer more functionality (animations, gradients, position of elements on the page, etc.), they have become more complex to code.
+While cascading style sheets offer more functionality (animations, gradients, position of elements on the page, etc.), they have become more complex to code.

-To save time on the appearance of your site and allow you to focus on the content, and therefore what will be referenced, it is common to use *templates* (templates) to save time and have a quality result both graphically and functionally (design, ergonomics, visibility on smartphone and tablet).
+To save time on the appearance of your site and allow you to focus on the content, and therefore what will be referenced, it is common to use *templates* to save time and have a quality result both graphically and functionally (design, ergonomics, visibility on smartphone and tablet).

 #### What is a template?
 Which solutions to use?

-A *template* is a template or an example that can be reused, whether or not you can adapt it.
-Using *templates* saves time on site design by adapting elements that have already been designed, while offering the qualities that can be demanded of a "professional" site.
+A template is a guideline or an example that can be reused, whether or not you can adapt it.
+Using templates saves time on site design by adapting elements that have already been designed, while offering the qualities that can be demanded of a "professional" site.
 The word theme can also be used.

-There are free "Open Source" solutions available on the internet, such as [Bootstrap](https://materializecss.com/), [Materialise](https://materializecss.com/), [Foundation](https://get.foundation/) or [Semantic UI](https://semantic-ui.com/).
-These tools are called “framework”: these are libraries that make it easier to create websites or web applications.
-They offer standardised, customisable and reusable elements, and the entire community offers reusable *templates*.
+There are free "Open Source" solutions available on the internet, such as [Bootstrap](https://materializecss.com/), [Materialize](https://materializecss.com/), [Foundation](https://get.foundation/) or [Semantic UI](https://semantic-ui.com/).
+These tools are called “frameworks”: libraries that make it easier to create websites or web applications.
+They offer standardised, customisable and reusable elements, and the entire community offers reusable templates.

 #### Bootstrap